seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

     # Set the hashed password for the user
     echo "$username:$hashed_password" | chpasswd -e
 ```
 This sets the hashed password for the user using chpasswd.
-The -e flag is used to indicate.
+The -e flag is used to indicate the password is already encrypted.

 ### Block 17
 ```